gualtierotesta/blog/docs/certifications/ccdak.md

 ## Consumer

-A consumer is an application that uses the kafka Consumer API to wait (via polling) for new messages arrive from 1..N topics.
-The consumer specify which topics is interested into.
+A consumer is an application that uses the Kafka Consumer API to wait (via polling) for new messages arrive from 1..N topics.
+The consumer specify which topics are interested into.

 Consumers work in groups and consumer groups are handled by Kafka.
 Each consumer group has a unique ID (`group id`).
-Every consumer with the same group id belong to the same group.
+Every consumer with the same group ID belong to the same group.

-During the configuratiob phase, the Kafka consumer groups manager assign one or more partitions to each consumer in the same consumer group.
+During the configuration phase, the Kafka consumer groups manager assign one or more partitions to each consumer in the same consumer group.

-Consumers never stop; they run in a infinite loop waiting for the arrival if new messages.
+Consumers never stop; they run in an infinite loop waiting for the arrival if new messages.

 By default, consumers read from the leader partition but, in multi region/AZ/data center, it can be configured to read from partition followers.